clearcare/policies/source/sections/09-configuration_management_policy.md

 ### 9.3.1 Provisioning Linux Systems

-1. Linux systems have their baseline security configuration applied via userdata shell scripts or chef.
+1. Linux systems have their baseline security configuration applied via userdata shell scripts, SSM, or Chef.
 These baseline states cover:
    * Ensuring that the machine is up-to-date with security patches and is configured to apply patches in accordance with our policies.
    * Stopping and disabling any unnecessary OS services.
    * Installing and configuring the TMDS agent.